x0vncserver − TigerVNC Server for X displays

 The X display name.
 If not specified, it defaults to the value of the DISPLAY environment variable.

 Specifies the TCP port on which x0vncserver listens for connections from viewers (the protocol used in VNC is called RFB - "remote framebuffer").
 The default port is 5900.
+Listening on TCP port can be disabled with -fbport=-1.

 Use IPv4 for incoming and outgoing connections.
 Default is on.